NBA, MLB, NHL, MLS closing locker rooms amid virus scare - WHIZ News

 Some NCAA Division III men’s basketball games this past weekend were played without crowds because of concerns over the virus.
 At least one college hockey playoff series this coming weekend in Troy, New York, between RPI and Harvard also will be played without fans.

-AP Baseball Walker Ben Walker in New York; AP Hockey Writer John Wawrow in Buffalo, New York; and AP Sports Writers Arnie Stapleton in Denver and Jake Seiner in Surprise, Arizona, contributed.
+AP Baseball Walker Ben Walker in New York; AP Hockey Writer John Wawrow in Buffalo, New York; and AP Sports Writers Josh Dubow in San Jose, California; Arnie Stapleton in Denver; and Jake Seiner in Surprise, Arizona, contributed.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports